Russia, Indonesia can further develop military-technical cooperation — diplomatMilitary & Defense June 28, 17:41

 Russian diplomat says too early to speak on how Brexit influences Russia-EU dialogueRussian Politics & Diplomacy June 28, 16:41

 Emotional moment: football fans at Euro-2016Sport June 28, 16:04

 Russia-EU dialogue on easing visa procedures underway — diplomatRussian Politics & Diplomacy June 28, 16:02

 Russia urges instant lifting of US, EU sanctions from Syria — ministryRussian Politics & Diplomacy June 28, 15:50

 Fifteen 30-gram cans of sturgeon caviar, apples, oranges, lemons, tomatoes, milk powder and black tea will be delivered by a manned spacecraft Soyuz to the ISS on November 24, the head of the ISS nutrition department at the Medical and Biological Studies Institute of the Russian Academy of Sciences, Alexander Agureyev, told TASS.

-On the whole, a cosmonauts’ menu does not differ much from that on the ground, but food delivered to the ISS must meet very strict requirements.
+A cosmonaut’s everyday ration, not for a holiday, costs about $532 dollars a day.
+It is very costly, he said.On the whole, a cosmonauts’ menu does not differ much from that on the ground, but food delivered to the ISS must meet very strict requirements.
 Every product must have a storage period of at least nine months, but it must remain good for consumption for 15 months.
 Products from those that may be included in the ISS menu are tested for 15 months in a chamber at temperatures and under conditions similar to the ISS.

 Aboard the ISS are Russian cosmonauts Alexander Samokutyaev and Elena Serova and American astronaut Barry Wilmore.
 In late November they will be replaced by Russian cosmonaut Anton Shkaplerov, European astronaut Samantha Christoforetti and American astronaut Terry Virts.